 26 years ago - 6-year-old Diana, lonely on an island of adult women, is granted an enchanted mirror that creates a playmate from her own reflection who is named Donna.

 22 years ago - 10-year-old Diana tried to close Doom's Doorway when the adult Amazons try to fight off the escaping creatures.
 Sensing her strife, Her mirror-sister Donna sacrifices her immortality to assist her.
 Donna is welcomed by the Amazons and acknowledged as Hippolyta's daughter and Diana's little sister.

 12 years ago - 20-year-old Diana wins Hippolyta's tournament in disguise, winning the right to leave Themyscera and act as the Amazon's champion to stop the impending war between Circe and Ares, taking her mother's mantle as Wonder Woman.
-She chooses to stay in Man's World, becoming roommates with 20-year-old Etta Candy at Gateway University, and soon joins the Justice League.
+She chooses to stay in Man's World, becoming roommates with 20-year-old Etta Candy at Gateway University, taking the name Diana Prince.
+Begins working with Dr Helena Sandsmark to study Amazonian influence on the outside world, first meeting her young daughter Cassie Sandsmark.
+Soon she joins the Justice League.

-10 years ago - 22-year-old Diana leads Etta Candy, The Flash & Green Lantern into Themyscera to stop Felix Faust from siphoning the magic from the island She is victorious, but is banished from the island for bringing men to it's shores.
+10 years ago - 22-year-old Diana leads Etta Candy, Barry Allen & Hal Jordan into Themyscera to stop Felix Faust from siphoning the magic from the island She is victorious, but is banished from the island for bringing men to it's shores.
 She also graduates from Gateway University.

 9 years ago - 23-year-old Diana establishes her own Amazonian embassy after the collapse of the Justice League with financial help from 23-year-old Etta Candy.